vitapramdevputra/DevBatch12/README.md

 ## Change directly on remote repo (by another dev)

 - some changes.
-- change in dev branch.
+- change in dev branch. we publish.
+- change in dev branch again, dev branch exist in remote repository.
+So we `git push`.
+- if there are some changes in remote repo, and we want to get in local, we `git pull`